1. Overview

 Children who arrive into the UK do not need to register for a NINo so are not included in RAPID data.
 While RAPID includes Child Benefit data, it does not provide nationality and is therefore not suitable for the analysis of migration to or from the UK.

 An adult-to-child ratio is derived from the International Passenger Survey (IPS) for the same reference year as RAPID.
-This ratio is the proportion of EU nationals aged under 17 years compared with those aged 17 to 64 years and is calculated separately for immigration and emigration.
+This ratio is the proportion of EU nationals aged under 17 years compared to those aged 17 to 64 years and is calculated separately for immigration and emigration.
 Where IPS data are not available (2020), we apply a three-year average ratio (2018, 2019 and 2021).
 The ratio is used to identify the number of children to add to the RAPID immigration and emigration estimates.

 Adjustments to produce provisional estimates